ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I do not recollect that we did."

 "I mention it, because it is the living which I ought to have had.
-A most delightful place!--Excellent Parsonage House!
+A most delightful place! -- Excellent Parsonage House!
 It would have suited me in every respect."

 "How should you have liked making sermons?"

 "Exceedingly well.
 I should have considered it as part of my duty, and the exertion would soon have been nothing.
-One ought not to repine;--but, to be sure, it would have been such a thing for me!
+One ought not to repine; -- but, to be sure, it would have been such a thing for me!
 The quiet, the retirement of such a life would have answered all my ideas of happiness!
 But it was not to be.
 Did you ever hear Darcy mention the circumstance, when you were in Kent?"